Plotting FAQ

 This can be tricky and it will vary depending on your operating

 system.
-I would recommend using the extrafont
+I would use the extrafont

 package.
-You
+You will need to

 to see the list of fonts available to you in R.